brightzheng100/mcm-app-deploy-patterns/README.md

 # Create the secret in the namespace where the app will be deployed
 # so that the runtime data collectors can talk to ICAM for 4 golden signals
+# here we use the default namespace, but feel free to change to your desired one
 $ kubectl create secret generic icam-server-secret -n default \
 --from-file=keyfiles/keyfile.jks \
 --from-file=keyfiles/keyfile.p12 \